Chicanos Por La Causa

 Chicanos Por La Causa (CPLC) is a non-profit organization based in Arizona founded in 1969.
 It is a statewide community development corporation (CDC).
-It has staff of nearly 900 and impacts more than 2,000,000 people every year throughout Arizona, Nevada, New Mexico, Texas, and California.
+It has staff of nearly 900 and impacts more than 1,000,000 people every year throughout Arizona, Nevada, New Mexico, Texas, and California.

+Alicia Nuñez was named president and CEO of Chicanos por la Causa in April 2024 and named one of the most influential women in Arizona in 2025.